Baked Rice Pudding Recipe

 Frequently Asked Questions

-Rice pudding will thicken up and set as it cooks because it is basically a custard!
-The eggs in this recipe help to stabilize the other ingredients and create a creamy smooth texture!
+Rice pudding will thicken up and set as it cooks because it is basically a custard.
+The eggs in this recipe help to stabilize the other ingredients and create a creamy smooth texture.

 Of course, you can!
 Although this recipe is crafted for baking, it can easily be tweaked for the stovetop.
 It won’t have the toasty brown top, but will still be creamy and delicious.

-Baked Rice Pudding Recipe + VIDEO
+Baked Rice Pudding Recipe

 Video